 Tuan, owner of Tuan and Tu’s restaurant, recommends using lotus seeds in stews, as they need time to soften.
-And Nguyen, formerly at New World Saigon Hotel’s Parkview Restaurant, says preparing the stems for the restaurant’s Lotus Stem Salad is simple (with crispy tofu replacing the more traditional boiled shrimp and pork).
+And Chef Nguyen of New World Saigon Hotel’s Parkview Restaurant says preparing the stems for the restaurant’s Lotus Stem Salad is simple (with crispy tofu replacing the more traditional boiled shrimp and pork).
 “Just cut off both ends of the stalks and rinse.
 Use your fingers or a knife to peel off the outer skin before soaking in a diluted salt water bath for 15-20 minutes.
 Most people throw away the part closer to the root and just use the stem, but you can keep it for a stir-fry because that part is actually a bit sweeter.
-For lotus roots, instead of salt water, soak them in ice water with a few drops of lemon juice to keep them fresh,
+For lotus roots, instead of salt water, soak them in ice water with a few drops of lemon juice to keep them fresh, crunchy and tasty.”

 Purple Eggplant (Ca tim)

 Nutritional value: Eggplants and other purple plant foods, such as blueberries and grapes, provide phytochemicals found in the skin of the eggplant, and have been linked to protecting fats found in brain cell membranes.
 They are also low in calories and contain other compounds that promote good health, possibly even helping to prevent cancer and lowering cholesterol.